Comparing the influence of Atlantic Multidecadal Variability and spring soil moisture on European summer heat waves: Influence of the Atlantic Multidecadal Variability and spring soil moisture on heat waves with return times from 10 to 50 years

 To be more specific, for each dataset $\mathcal{S} \in$ \{AMV+, AMV-, Dry, Wet\} and for the return times RT=10 or 50 years, we compute at each grid point:

 where $\mathbf{r}$ is the spatial coordinate, $N_{\mathcal{S}}$ is the number of years available in the dataset $\mathcal{S}$ and $K$ is the number of years such that $\hat{r}(a_i) \geq \textrm{RT}$.
 We recall that the $a_i$'s are the number of heat wave days in a year or 14-day heat wave intensity, depending on the definition considered.
 We have assumed that $a_1>a_2>a_3>...>a_{N_{\mathcal{S}}}$ in each dataset.
 The interpretation is that $a^{\mathcal{S}}_{10yrs}$ is the empirical mean of 10-year events in the dataset $\mathcal{S}$.
 We then display for each grid point the differences $a^{\textrm{AMV+}}_{\textrm{RT}} (\mathbf{r}) - a^{\textrm{AMV-}}_{\textrm{RT}} (\mathbf{r})$ and $a^{\textrm{Dry}}_{\textrm{RT}} (\mathbf{r}) - a^{\textrm{Wet}}_{\textrm{RT}} (\mathbf{r})$.
+Note that these differences can be seen as computing the differences between the two curves in panels (a) to (f) of \cref{fig:RT_Spain_Max14dAv} (these differences are shown in panels (g) to (i)) and then taking the average of these differences over the points with return time greater than 10 or 50 years only, i.e. on the rightmost part of these curves.
 We call these maps \emph{return time maps}. \Cref{fig:RT=10yrs_anomaly_Max14dAv} shows the 10-year return time maps for the intensity of 14-day heat waves.
-We observe the same global response pattern as for the mean response (see \cref{fig:mean_anomaly_Max14dAv}) with a positive influence of a positive AMV phase or low soil moisture over most parts of Europe and a negative influence in the Northeast.
-The regions of negative influence have extended in size and are located in Russia for the soil moisture and around the Baltic sea for the AMV.
+Each individual map shows only reduced area of statistical significance compared to the mean response maps.
+This is because we consider only the most extremes years, which reduces the number of years included in the maps.
+Regarding the AMV influence, there is almost no region of significance.
+Larger regions of significance subsist for spring soil moisture: for IPSL, a region of positive influence extends over Western Europe, up to 52°N, while this positive influence covers almost all Europe until about 25°E in EC-Earth.
 In many areas, the 10-year response is higher than the mean response with an amplitude up to 1°C. Once again, EC-Earth shows a higher response to soil moisture with a peak amplitude of 1.8°C. We note that the peak of this response has shifted northward with respect to the mean response.
-Each individual map shows only reduced area of statistical significance.
-This is because we compute averages over only one tenth of our available years.
-However, we note that the global response pattern is consistent among all three models, which gives confidence in the significance of the signal.
+We note that the regional response patterns are similar to those of the mean response (see \cref{fig:mean_anomaly_Max14dAv}; note that the color scale is different).
+Therefore, it seems that response patterns for the rarest events are similar to the patterns for less rare events.
+However, confirming this statement would require datasets with more extreme events.